Gambling

 Texas Criminal Law

-The Gambling crime in the state of Texas makes gambling on a game, contest, individual in a contest, a card game, or any political election illegal.
-Learn more detailed information about the Gambling offense below.
+The Texas Gambling law makes it illegal to gamble on a sports game, a contest, an individual in a contest, a card game, or any political election.

 Have you been charged with Gambling?
-Book a consultation to discuss legal representation with criminal defense attorney Paul Saputo today.
+Book a consultation to discuss legal representation with attorneys Paul Saputo and Nicholas Toufexis today.

 Or apply for a free consultation here

-Gambling is classified in the Texas Penal Code under Title X “Offenses Against Public Health, Safety, And Morals,” Chapter 47 “Gambling.”
+The Penal Code classifies the Texas Gambling law under Title 10 “Offenses Against Public Health, Safety, And Morals,” Chapter 47 “Gambling.”
+Learn more about the Texas offense of Gambling below.

 What is the current Texas law about Gambling?